As the population of the world population clocks 8 billion and counting, let’s have a look into the social media addiction statistics.

 The most used social media app among the teenage group is YouTube, followed by Instagram, whereas TikTok is said to be the fastest influencing app for the age group of 16-24.

-Social media usage has increased 13% compared to the time last year.
-It all adds up to more than 0.5 billion users within just 12 months!
+It adds up to more than 0.5 billion users within just 12 months!

 Reports from various authorities confirm that almost half of road accidents occurred due to smartphones’ usage while driving.